nurulhuda-git/flask-hello-world/README.md

    ```bash
    python main.py
    ```
-6. if you wanna simplify command in step 5, you must told virtual env what your apps name using :
+6. If you wanna simplify command in step 5, you must told virtual env what your apps name using :

    Unix :
    ```bash